mszegedy/plea/story/ch-7.md

 The twins were silent for a while, uneasy.

 "Okay," said Sofia, "Fine.
 I get it.
-I promise I'll... not be mean.
+I promise I'll… not be mean.
 Or abusive.
 I won't diagnose people with things if I'm angry at them, and I'll, um, I'll apologize to Vasilisa.
 I promise, Alexey, I really promise I'm trying to be a friend.
-I'm... sorry I'm not as good at it as I thought I was.
+I'm… sorry I'm not as good at it as I thought I was.
 I promise I'll do better."

 "You know," said Alexey, "Mom would never have said any of that."